Global conglomerate Berkshire Hathaway has reportedly bought a stake in Paytm - India’s largest payment services provider.

 Paytm has already received backing from China’s Alibaba Group and Japan’s SoftBank, The Economic Times said.
 In a report earlier this week, a source told the newspaper that Berkshire Hathaway is impressed by the scale that Paytm has been able to build in a short period of time.

-“They realize that technology companies go through a cycle of losses before they start generating cash,” it was quoted as saying.
+“They realise that technology companies go through a cycle of losses before they start generating cash,” it was quoted as saying.